kubernetes/website/content/en/blog/_posts/2024-11-04-kubernetes-1.32-sneak-peek.md

 This enhancement [#3063](https://github.com/kubernetes/enhancements/issues/3063) introduced Dynamic Resource Allocation (DRA) in Kubernetes 1.26.

-However, in Kubernetes v1.32, such enhancement is withdrawn.
-Related code will be removed, leaving KEP [#4381](https://github.com/kubernetes/enhancements/issues/4381) as the "new" base functionality.
+However, in Kubernetes v1.32, this approach to DRA has been significantly changed.
+Code related to the original implementation will be removed, leaving KEP [#4381](https://github.com/kubernetes/enhancements/issues/4381) as the "new" base functionality.

 The decision to remove this feature originated from its incompatibility with cluster autoscaling, as resource availability was made non-transparent, complicating decision-making for both Cluster Autoscaler and controllers.
 The newly added Structured Parameter model substitutes the functionality.